 How to minimize UGR

-We have known that the luminaires in high UGR value would causes anxiety, lack of concentration and other psychological discomfort.
+We have known that the luminaires with high UGR value would cause anxiety, lack of concentration, and other psychological discomfort.
 It can even cause serious insomnia and headaches.
-In this case, what we should do is to minimize UGR during design and installation of luminaires.
-As mentioned previously, total lumen, lighting beam angle and lighting surface area are three main factors that influence UGR.
+In this case, what we should do is minimize UGR during the design and installation of luminaires.
+As mentioned previously, total lumen, lighting beam angle, and lighting surface area are three main factors that influence UGR.
 Therefore, methods to reduce UGR are as follows:

-AGC always focus on offering a better lighting effect to our clients.
-We offer a solution to minimize UGR in a acceptable and more comfortable range.
-We use engineered grille textured lens to change the lighting distribution.
-The picture below shows the huge difference with different glare condition.
+AGC always focuses on offering a better lighting effect to our clients.
+We offer a solution to minimize UGR in an acceptable and more comfortable range.
+We use an engineered grille textured lens to change the lighting distribution.
+The picture below shows the huge difference with different glare conditions.
 More information on our LED solutions, please contact us.